CapAmarav/CapAmarav/README.md

 <p align="center">------------------------------------------------------------------------------</p>

-<p align="center">Hobbies include watching youtube videos, people-watching while afk-ing on ponytown, listening to music, playing CRK, playing HSR, and trying to make friends on the pony app.</p>
+<p align="center">Hobbies include watching youtube videos, people-watching while sitting on ponytown, listening to music, playing CRK, playing HSR, and trying to make friends on the pony app.</p>

 <p align="center">BYI: don't be weirdly sexual to me or my skins, I'm still recovering from a breakup (with someone I adored and did not want to end things with) and hate shallow shit,</p>